HDA Climate DT Parameter Plotter - Tutorial

 }

-# Check if levelist is empty and remove it
+# Check if levelist is not empty and add it

 hdaFilters = {